FuelRats/RatTracker-electron/README.md

 Please file a bug report at [JIRA](https://jira.fuelrats.com/projects/RTE/issues/) if you can find any bugs.

 Please check so that there are no open issues with the same problem as you before you open a new issue.

+## Contributions

+If you want to contribute, you can read our [CONTRIBUTION.md](CONTRIBUTING.md).
+Not looking for code contributions, but bug reports and feature requests or suggestions. :)